News

 A solar park at a Danish company.
 Photo: Johan Wessman/Creative Commons

-The development of solar energy is growing explosively - but laws and regulations are not as fast on the ball.
-This is what Anna Werner, CEO of Svensk Solenergi, says in an interview with former TV4 journalist Jesper Börjesson.
+The development of solar energy is growing exponentially - but laws and regulations are not as quick to adapt.
+This is according to Anna Werner, CEO of Svensk Solenergi, in an interview with former TV4 journalist Jesper Börjesson.

-Today, solar energy accounts for around 1% of Swedish electricity.
-This may be considered a small share, especially when compared to Germany, where solar energy accounts for 10%.
-However, Anna Werner, CEO of Swedish Solar Energy, believes that Sweden will be able to achieve the same percentage of solar energy within the next five years.
+Today, solar energy accounts for about 1 percent of Swedish electricity.
+This may be considered a small proportion, especially if compared with Germany - where solar energy accounts for ten percent.
+However, Anna Werner, CEO of Svensk Solenergi, believes that Sweden will be able to reach the same percentage of solar energy within the next five years.

-In an interview with the former Nyhetsmorgon profile Jesper Börjesson, Anna Werner believes that Swedish laws and regulations are more for the old power types and less adapted to sustainable energy.
+In an interview by the former Nyhetsmorgon profile Jesper Börjesson, Anna Werner believes that Swedish laws and regulations are more for the old forms of power and less adapted for sustainable energy.

-- We are not the first on this journey, it is political control and will.
-There is a need for a strong belief in this type of power and there is also a need for a lot of regulatory changes, i.e. laws and regulations," she says in the interview.
+– We are not first on this journey, it is political governance and will.
+There was a need for a clear belief in this form of power and there was also a great need for regulatory changes, i.e. laws and regulations, she says in the interview.

-"For every carrot you eat from your own farm, you should pay taxes"
+"For every carrot you eat from your own cultivation, you have to pay tax"

-Today, companies need to pay energy taxes on larger plants.
-This is something that needs to be scrapped in order to have a more positive development in sustainable energy in the electricity network, says Anna Werner.
+Today, companies need to pay energy tax on larger facilities.
+This is something that needs to be abolished in order to achieve a more positive development in sustainable energy in the electricity grid, according to Anna Werner.

 Back to News